 The final figure may be given as a lump sum, may take the form of regular payments throughout your life, or might be a combination of the two.

-Because we work on a no win no fee agreement, you’ll be protected from the risk of being out of pocket if your claim isn’t successful.
+Because most negligence solicitors work on a no win no fee agreement, you’ll be protected from the risk of being out of pocket if your claim isn’t successful.
 Insurance taken out at the start of the process will cover the costs of the other side if you should lose.